 | Diversification | High | Moderate |

-Key takeaways indicate that ASML is a frontrunner in terms of profitability and global presence, while Nova is showing potential growth but still has room for improvement in innovation and market share.
+Key takeaways suggest that ASML holds a competitive advantage in profitability and global presence, while Nova is making strides in innovation and is maintaining a manageable debt level.

 Risk Analysis